andyman14/Andys-MLB-Download/README.md

 ### How to Execute ###
 Select all lines of code in 00_Download_MLB_Master.R and execute them after updating the "What to update" section.

-### Sections ###
+### Code Logic ###

-    Today's MLB lines and prices for H2H, spreads, and totals Historical lines and prices for H2H, spreads, and totals Historical game scores
+1. Today's MLB lines and prices for H2H, spreads, and totals
+2. Historical lines and prices for H2H, spreads, and totals
+3. Historical game scores
-    Combines #2 and #3 into a final dataframe
+4. Combines #2 and #3 into final dataframes.

 ### Dataframes of Relevance ###
     sportsbook_%